Last Updated on June 28, 2022 by Rat Race Running

 For the first month of the community quarantine, I haven’t been as productive as I wanted to be.
-I had so many things on my to-do list but haven’t made any significant progress.
+I had so many things on my to-do list but haven’t made significant progress.

-But upon watching a LinkedIn Learning course on time management, I stumbled upon this idea of doing BIG tasks by starting from ridiculously small steps.
+But upon watching a LinkedIn Learning course on time management, I stumbled upon the idea of doing BIG tasks by starting from ridiculously small steps.
 Step so small, it is even embarrassing not to do.

-It made sense, since most of the time, taking the first step is just the needed boost to push us through ‘that’ dreaded task.
+It made sense since, most of the time, taking the first step is just the needed boost to push us through ‘that’ dreaded task.

 I may begin by just sitting in front of my book.
-Afterwards, I can open the first page, then read the first paragraph.
+Afterward, I can open the first page, then read the first paragraph.
 I can commit at least 5mins for that and see if I can build momentum.

 Another example is when I am writing.
 I still haven’t established the habit of consistently writing in my blog, so I try to write more often.
 The problem is, I write only when I feel like it.